-The wedding invitation card can seem fraught with mystery and confusion.
-Many couples feel unsure about how to word the Christian wedding card itself, or what sort of information should be included at all, as there seem to be so many different ways to ask guests to attend your wedding.
+This is true for all wedding invitations—but especially for Christian Wedding invitations.
+Many couples feel unsure about how to word the wedding card itself, how to incorporate their religious beliefs into their invitations, or what sort of information should be included at all, as there seem to be so many different ways to ask guests to attend your wedding.
 For Christian weddings, the invitation is also the first opportunity for a couple to share their religious hopes and dreams for their marriage with their guests, and let their guests know that this will be a religious event.
 It is both important in setting the tone for the wedding, and in preparing guests for what to expect.

 The traditional Christian wedding invitation card can be worded in several ways.
 While the actual Christian wedding invitation wording usually follows the general etiquette for wedding invitations—especially when it comes to the particulars of listing the host or hosts, the venue, and reception details—the Christian wedding ceremony can be indicated in several additional ways.

 Invitations that request ‘The Honour of Your Presence’ will indicate to your guests that this will be a formal religious ceremony in a church (the British spelling of honour in a wedding invitation is used almost exclusively with this meaning).

 The invitation wording may read as:

 Hosts request the honour of your presence at the marriage of their children bride and groom as they seek God’s blessing on their union.

 Following formal guidelines for which lines should include which details, this sort of wedding invitation would read as: